mdolab/MACH-Aero/machAeroTutorials/opt_ffd.rst

 ----------------------------
 We need to define the dimensions of the grid at the root and the tip, and the script will interpolate between them to obtain the full 3D grid.
 We also need to specify the number of control points we want along each dimension of the FFD grid.
+A general rule of thumb for FFD grid generation is that there should be at least four surface mesh points for every FFD control point.

 .. literalinclude:: ../tutorial/opt/ffd/simple_ffd.py
     :start-after: # rst Dimensions